jawahar-shazab/docs/docs/api.md

 DELETE /v1/detectorConfigs/:detectorConfigId
 ```

-Deletes a specific detector configuration by its ID.
+This API deletes a specific detector configuration from the system, identified by its `detectorConfigId`, removing it from the system's monitoring and detection setup.

 #### 9.Get Detector Config by Camera Reference